nilsjr/Koncept/README.md

 ## Test setup

-Junit5 based mockito tests with coroutines & turbine for flow testing
+1. Junit5 based mockito tests with coroutines & turbine for flow testing
+2. Robolectric for integration tests with hilt
+3. Shot for compose screenshot testing

 ## ui tests